 To help shorten the pages, we used accordions to create a list of linked headings that can be clicked to reveal or hide content underneath.
 People can use accordions to pick and choose what content to read.

-The accordion in the screenshot below shows how we grouped related content together to make it easier for people to scan to find information that is relevant to them.
+The accordion in the screenshot in figure 3 shows how we grouped related content together to make it easier for people to scan to find information that is relevant to them.

 Using these approaches means there’s less content for people to process, and less for content designers to maintain.
 It’s a win-win!